Frost & Sullivan Honors Leading Organizations in Asia-Pacific in an Inaugural Virtual Ceremony for the 2020 Asia-Pacific Best Practices Awards

 15 organizations recognized for their exemplary performance and valuable contributions in shaping new trends across Asia-Pacific

-SINGAPORE, July 8, 2020 /PRNewswire/ -- Frost & Sullivan honored Asia-Pacific's leading companies at the 18thannual Asia-Pacific Best Practices Awards on 8 July in an inaugural virtual awards ceremony.
+SINGAPORE, July 8, 2020 - (ACN Newswire) - Frost & Sullivan honored Asia-Pacific's leading companies at the 18th annual Asia-Pacific Best Practices Awards on 8 July in an inaugural virtual awards ceremony.
 A total of 15 awards were presented to organizations for elevating performance benchmarks and for their outstanding achievements in the industry.

 These awards were segmented across six major sectors: